 Key Takeaway: Nowadays, you don’t just want a dashboard that shows how much it costs you.
 Most savings come from automatic shutdowns, rightsizing, and Spot orchestration.

 CloudZero shows exactly where your cloud money goes and ties that spend to business metrics (cost per customer, feature, team).
+Its strength lies in cloud cost allocation at the team, product, and customer levels.

 But as companies scale, three practical gaps push some teams to look at alternatives: